Best Backpacking Mugs: The Top 6 of 2019

 Also the Ti-Double 450 Mug’s coating scratches off easily.
 The mug started to show wear significantly sooner than the other titanium mugs we tested.

-Neither of these issues affect the mug’s functionality, but for a $50 mug we’re a little disappointed.
+Neither of these issues affect the mug’s functionality, but for such an expensive mug we’re a little disappointed.

 Still, the mug itself is well-made and solid, insulates very well, and is 0.5 oz lighter than the TOAKS double-wall cup.

 It’s not a bad mug by any means.
 If you’re counting every ounce, then weight alone might tip the scales toward this one for you.
 We just didn’t think it quite lived up to all the hype.